Planning & Quantities: A Guide to the Bar at Wedding

 Local Beverage Options

-Selecting local beverages for your wedding creates a unique experience that connects guests to your region's finest drinks.
-You'll want to showcase your area's best local beers and regional wines while considering seasonal appropriateness.
+Selecting local beverages for your wedding creates a unique experience that connects guests to your region’s finest drinks.
+You’ll want to showcase your area’s best local beers and regional wines, taking into account seasonal appropriateness.
 Enjoy light, refreshing options like citrusy wheat beers and crisp Vinho Verde wines for summer weddings.
 In winter, feature robust porters, stouts, and full-bodied Cabernet blends.

 When curating your local drink menu, consider these essential elements: